claudiusraphaelpaeth/bootr/README.md

 ### Create your LUKS partition

-  Generate a UUID: `export LUKS=$(uuidgen)`
+  * Generate a UUID: `export LUKS=$(uuidgen)`
-  Format your LUKS container: `cryptsetup luksFormat /dev/disk/by-partlabel/storage --uuid=$LUKS` Open your LUKS container: `cryptsetup luksFormat /dev/disk/by-uuid/$LUKS $LUKS`
+  * Format your LUKS container: `cryptsetup luksFormat /dev/disk/by-partlabel/storage --uuid=$LUKS`
+  * Open your LUKS container: `cryptsetup luksFormat /dev/disk/by-uuid/$LUKS $LUKS`

 ### Create a zpool

-  `zpool create storage /dev/mapper/$LUKS`
+  Just `zpool create storage /dev/mapper/$LUKS`

 ### Create filesystems

-  One for your homedir: `zfs create -o mountpoint=/home storage/home` One for your distro's rootfs: `zfs create storage/arch`
+  * One for your homedir: `zfs create -o mountpoint=/home storage/home`
+  * One for your distro's rootfs: `zfs create storage/arch`

+#### on Gentoo

-  An aside, if you're setting up Gentoo: I prefer to keep my Portage tree outside my rootfs so my Portage tree doesn't get caught in rootfs snapshots.
+  I prefer to keep my Portage tree outside my rootfs so my Portage tree doesn't get caught in rootfs snapshots.
   For that reason, I have a `storage/gentoo/root` filesystem and a seperate `storage/gentoo/portage` filesystem.
 My `/usr/portage` on Gentoo is a symlink to `/storage/gentoo/portage`.

 ### Bootstrap a system